 The Goodyear Welted Shoe

-This process of making shoes is referred to as Goodyear Welt construction, as the machinery used for the process was invented by the son of Charles Goodyear.
-Shoes with other types of construction may also have welts for finished appearance, but they generally serve little or no structural purpose.
+This process of making shoes is referred to as a Goodyear Welt construction; the machinery used for this process was invented by the son of Charles Goodyear.
+Footwear with other types of construction may also have welts for finished appearance, but they generally serve little to no structural purpose.